WNDY-TV: WNDY: Hulman-George ownership

 In addition to sports, WNDY-TV offered a number of local programs.
 In September 1995, the regionally syndicated talk show host Mike Pence debuted a weekly political show airing on Saturday evenings, The Mike Pence Show.
 Steve Hall of The Indianapolis Star described the program as "fast-paced, entertaining" and more energetic than Pence's radio show.
 WNDY-TV also won the Hoosier Lottery production contract and, beginning in February 1996, originated statewide telecasts of lottery drawings as well as the weekly Hoosier Millionaire.
 At the time, Hoosier Millionaire was among the highest-rated lottery TV shows in the nation and the highest-rated local program in the Indianapolis market.

 Though Wabash Valley did not plan a news department, it was interested in airing news produced by another station for WNDY-TV.
 No local station was interested in being paid by WNDY to produce a newscast for channel 23, but in January 1996, WNDY reached a deal with WTHR under which the latter station would lease airtime for a 10 p.m. newscast and provide channel 23 with a cut of the advertising revenues.
 On March 4, 1996, WTHR began producing the half-hour Channel 13 Eyewitness News on Indy-TV.

-The heavy investment into WNDY-TV did not result in the financial results the Hulman-George family had expected.
+The heavy investment into WNDY-TV did not yield the financial results the Hulman-George family had expected.
 Losses were 50 percent higher than had been predicted, and its lack of group ownership meant that many distributors of syndicated programs did not invite WNDY-TV to bid.
 In March 1997, the family invited other Indianapolis TV stations to present proposals to operate WNDY-TV under a local marketing agreement (LMA).
 The family passed on all of the LMA proposals, only to decide to sell the station three months later after receiving multiple unsolicited offers.
 In August, Spartan Communications was announced as the new owner of WNDY-TV.
 Indianapolis was to be the largest market for Spartan, whose television group consisted of WSPA-TV in Spartanburg, South Carolina, and stations in smaller markets in the South and Midwest.
 The company intended for WXIN to manage WNDY under LMA.